-Keep reading for our guide that breaks down what net metering is, how it works in Iowa, and how this simple process helps homeowners with solar save more.
+Keep reading for our guide that breaks down net metering, how it works in Iowa, and how this simple process helps homeowners with solar save more.

-Net Metering, often referred to as NEM, is what allows homeowners in the Hawkeye state with solar panels to receive a credit for any excess energy produced compared to what your home actually consumes.
+Net Metering, often referred to as NEM, is what allows homeowners in Iowa with solar panels to receive a credit for any excess energy produced compared to what your home actually consumes.

 When you go solar, your utility provider will come out and install a second meter alongside your normal electric meter.
 That’s called your net meter.
 Unlike your normal meter, the net meter tracks energy that flows out of your house and back onto the grid.